"If you are neutral in situations of injustice, you have chosen the side of the oppressor."

 Southern Poverty Law Center

 I believe education is paramount for making change.
-Education in all directions, young and old, liberal and conservative, in the system, out of the system, in America, in every country on this planet. . . .
-I'm trying to practice positive change.
-But like you, I am outraged and wondering "How many times before change happens?!"
-How many decades of oppression?
-It's never stopped.
+Education in all directions: young and old, liberal and conservative, in the system, out of the system, in America, in every country on this planet, . . .
+I am trying to practice positive change.
+But like you, I am outraged and wondering, "How many times before change happens?!
+How many decades of oppression before this ends?!"
+It has never stopped.
 Institutionalize racism must end.

 Above is excerpted from my Instagram post earlier today because I felt that I should share easy clickable links.